GEM-benchmark/NL-Augmenter/transformations/gender_randomizer/README.md

    Possible Output: '“Edward turned to Tandie.
 “It’s like this, you see.
 As Elvira grew older, she got more and more suspicious.
 She didn’t trust anybody.”
 “Very wise of her,” said Tandie.
 “The depravity of human nature is unbelievable.” '

-2) Input: 'Alex told me the hat was his.'
+2) Input: 'I think George never tells himself the truth.'

-   Possible Output: 'Emeline told me the hat was hers.'
+   Possible Output: 'I think Monique never tells herself the truth.'

 3) Input: 'Angela wanted to study abroad that summer but she decided to travel with her friends instead.'